Huntspill Hub

 Somerset & Exmoor Coast Trail Passport

-We are pleased to let you know that we are, once again, part of the trail which puts West Huntspill firmly on the map as a walking destination.
+We are pleased to, once again, be part of the trail which puts West Huntspill firmly on the map as a walking destination.
 We have welcomed many individual walkers and walking groups to the Church and we hope that more will come in future.
 It is fabulous that our village can be part of this amazing walk from Brean to Porlock Weir.
 For more information: www.nationaltrail.co.uk